sabinpoudel/Battery-Modeling-and-Optimization/README.md

 Grateful acknowledgement is given to the **New Energy Research Center, Turku University of Applied Sciences, Turku, Finland**, for conducting the battery degradation experiments, collecting the voltage, current, temperature, and operating-profile measurements, and making the raw and processed datasets publicly available through FairData.

+# Note : Python codes are written with the help of A;And structure are debugged and verified.
 ## Pre-Processnig Plots
 ####
 1. Dataset Composition